tolinachali/hcmv-GDR-results-analysis/README.md

 **Achievement**

-This pipeline successfully translates biological sequences into a structured, high-dimensional dataset suitable for statistical learning.
+This pipeline successfully translates biological sequences into a structured, high-dimensional dataset suitable for statistical learning and analysis.
 The innovative inclusion of GDR values as features empowers the model to leverage the phylogenetic signal during prediction.

+### 3. Predictive Modeling and Biological Interpretation (***hcmv_shap_analysis.py***)
+**The pipeline processes a matrix of genetic variants (SNPs) and divergence scores (GDR) to:**

+-Build a predictive model that classifies HCMV strains as clinical or lab-adapted.

+-Interpret the model's decisions using SHAP (Shapley Additive exPlanations) to identify the most influential genomic features.

+-Annotate findings biologically by mapping significant features to genes and non-coding RNAs in the HCMV reference genome.

+ **Prepare Input Data:** Ensure your input CSV (rf_glm_input_snp_gdr.csv) and GenBank file (NC_006273.gb) are in the correct format and placed in the root directory.

+The input CSV should be a matrix with samples as rows and features (SNPs + GDR) as columns, including a Phenotype column.

+**This methodology overview:**

+**Preprocessing:** Low-variance SNPs are filtered out to reduce noise.

+**Dimensionality Reduction:** PCA, t-SNE, and MFA provide insights into data structure and cluster separation.

+**Modeling:** A optimized Random Forest model is trained to classify strain phenotypes.

+**Interpretation:** SHAP analysis identifies the specific SNPs and windows driving predictions.

+**Biological Translation:** Significant features are mapped to the reference genome and aggregated by gene to identify key drivers, such as UL73 (gN) and viral miRNAs.

+The pipeline prioritizes interpretability and biological relevance over pure predictive power, aiming to create models that can be understood and translated into a biological narrative.

+The focus is not on creating the most accurate "black box" classifier, but on building a model that can be dissected and comprehended.